daniel-birket/markdown-mode-texinfo/README.md

 This project is an alternative manual for Jason Blevins' `markdown-mode` extension to [Emacs][] in `info` format.

-Status: 1st draft is complete.
-No independent review yet.
+Status: 1st draft is complete, but not yet reviewed by another.
+Please comment.
+Thank you.

 [Texinfo][], the documentation format of the Emacs manual and other [GNU project documentation][], while much more complex and